Before we can issue a treatment, you’ll need to answer a short assessment. This assessment will help us recommend the right treatment for you.

 It can cause a burning sensation in the chest called heartburn.
 Other irritated symptoms of acid reflux include chest pain, regurgitation (bringing up food or liquid from the stomach), difficulty swallowing, chronic cough, and a sour taste in the mouth.

 This condition can affect people of all ages, occurs in one in five people and is most common in adults aged 40 and over.
 Proton pump inhibitors are a class of medication that treat Acid Reflux.
-They work by suppressing the production of stomach acid, which counteracts the symptoms of acid reflux.

 The lower esophageal sphincter (LES) is a ring of muscle that separates the esophagus from the stomach.
 It acts as a valve or a small door, preventing stomach acid and contents from flowing back up into the esophagus.
-It usually closes tightly after food passes through.
-But sometimes it doesn't close all the way, or it opens too often.
-When this happens, excessive stomach acid can flow back up into our esophagus.
-This can cause a burning feeling in our chest called heartburn.

 Anyone can develop acid reflux, but some people are at higher risk than others.
 Risk factors for acid reflux include: